Viewdesic/viewScroller.js/README.md

 You can use viewScroller.js in different layouts.

 Look at these samples:
-(.mainbag - includes HTML scrolling views stucture)
+(.mainbag - class that includes HTML scrolling views stucture)

 **space from the left window corner: 100px, width of mainbag = rest space of the window**